← Back Published on

 A place but to my brain and heart betwixt.

-Perhaps, in some alternate reality, they form,
+Perhaps, in some alternate reality they form,

 Take on realness, and through this are born.

-Another version of me there lives,
+Another version of me there lives

 And has my ideal life all to his.

-Having my mere daydreams he deemed real.
+Having my mere daydreams made quite real.

-Why is it he, not I that lives life so?
+Why is it he, not I, that lives life so?

 Am not I worthy of living in his stow?

-This other me, he knows he has me beat,
+This other me: he knows he has me beat,

 But he cares not, for his accurséd life is sweet.

-I espy a plan within my scheming mind.
+I espy a plan within my scheming mind:

-For he exists only because I permit
+He exists only because I permit;

-My creations, his existence depends on it.
+My creations: his existence depends on it.

-If I cease to dream, he too will cease to exist
+If I cease to dream, he too will cease to exist,

 And what should be mine will no longer be his.

-But alas, the reward is not too sweet
+Alas, the reward is not so sweet

 To condone the sacrifice of my dreams.

-Begrudgingly, I will still take part.
+Begrudgingly, for us both I will still take part,